cue-lang/cuelang.org/hugo/content/en/docs/tour/types/stringraw/index.md

 	    #"\d{3}"#

 	This construct works for bytes, strings and their multi-line variants.
 	"""##
 {{< /code-tab >}}
-{{< code-tab name="result.txt" language="txt"  area="top-right" >}}
+{{< code-tab name="result.txt" language="txt"  area="bottom" >}}
 msg1: "The sequence \"\\U0001F604\" renders as 😄."
 msg2: """
     A regular expression can conveniently be written as:

         #"\\d{3}"#

     This construct works for bytes, strings and their multi-line variants.
     """
 {{< /code-tab >}}
 {{< /code-tabs >}}